krsmith30/100-days-of-code/Kat log.md

 # 100 Days Of Code - Log

+Day 08: April 9, 2018- forgot to document yesterday

+**Progress**: Got all content on portfolio.
+Added background colors and text colors.
+Need to add image of me, image of work samples, change font and should be done!

+**Thoughts**: Happy it's almost done- really like the look of it.

 Day 06: April 7, 2018

 **Progress**: Added social links, about me to portfolio.
 Tweaked other small things.